Just You and Me, Kid: Plot

-Bill (George Burns) is an elderly ex-vaudevillian who lives alone, often looking at photographs of his deceased wife.
-Each day after breakfast, he goes to the supermarket, where he interacts in a friendly way with employees, often charming them with a magic trick.
+Bill is an elderly ex-vaudevillian who lives alone, often looking at photographs of his deceased wife.
+Each day after breakfast, he goes to the supermarket, where he is friendly to employees, often charming them with a magic trick.

-Kate (Brooke Shields) is a teen-age girl who gets in a squabble with an intimidating man named Demesta (William Russ).
-The girl, who is wrapped in a towel and apparently otherwise nude, has locked herself in a bathroom to evade Demesta.
-He pounds on the door and demands to know the details of a drug deal that Kate has fouled up.
+Kate is a 14-year-old teenager who gets in a squabble with an intimidating man named Demesta.
+The girl, who is wrapped in a towel and apparently otherwise nude, has locked herself in a bathroom to evade him.
+Demesta pounds on the door and demands to know the details of a drug deal that Kate has fouled up.

 Kate escapes through the window, wearing only the towel, while a police officer knocks on the door of the apartment and grapples with Demesta.
-Demesta is chased down the street while Kate goes in a different direction.
-She slips down a hillside staircase, losing the towel in the process.
+He is chased down the street while she goes in a different direction.
+Kate slips down a hillside staircase, losing the towel in the process, exposing dorsal nudity while fleeing in the nude.

 Bill comes out of the grocery store, talking to the bag boy about magic tricks, and opens the trunk of his Pierce Arrow.
-They both see Kate, lying naked in the trunk.
+They both see Kate, lying naked in the trunk, covered partially by a deflated car tire inner tube.
 Stunned, Bill convinces the bag boy that it was just an illusion and drives away.
 Stopping on a secluded street, he confronts Kate, who asks him to take her to his house.
 He reluctantly agrees.